 “It’s a great project,” said Eric Lariviere, general manager of Flato Markham Theatre.
 “We were lucky that he was available for our Jazz series and with this show, bringing him in was a no-brainer.”

 Elling and his band will have a set that includes the Count Basie/Jimmy Rushing classic Goin’ to Chicago, Eddie Jefferson and Arthur Johnson’s Penny’s From Heaven, and Buddy Johnson’s poignant Save Your Love for Me, which the audience might remember from recordings by artists as diverse as Boz Scaggs, Nancy Wilson, Lou Rawls and Etta Jones.

 The choice of songs is designed to draw in both casual listeners and jazz devotees alike.
 Elling also says that he’ll explain a bit about the artists he’s paying tribute to and why he chose them as part of the show, but he’s quick to counter with a promise that the show won’t be a lecture series either.
 He promises a swinging night of music.

 “We absolutely cherish the jazz audience we’ve managed to attract at the theatre.
-We want to bring them nothing but the best,” says Lariviere.
+We want to bring them nothing but the best,” Lariviere said.
 “Elling is one of the great North American jazz singers.
 He’s certainly the best of his generation.”